Salih Hudayar

 Salih Hudayar (سالىھ خۇدايار; born 21 May 1993) is a Uyghur-American politician known for advocating for East Turkistan independence.
-He founded the East Turkistan National Awakening Movement and has since been leading the movement calling for the "restoration of East Turkistan's independence."
+He founded the East Turkistan National Awakening Movement, now known as the East Turkistan National Movement, and has since been leading the movement calling for the "restoration of East Turkistan's independence."

 On 11 November 2019, Hudayar was elected as the Prime Minister of the East Turkistan Government-in-Exile.
-At the 9th East Turkistan General Assembly which took place from 10–12 November 2023 in the Washington Capitol Region, Salih Hudayar was appointed as the East Turkistan Government in Exile's new Foreign Minister.
+He served as Prime Minister until the ETGE's 9th General Assembly in November 2023, when he was appointed Minister of Foreign Affairs and Security.